AhmadMoemen/erofs/README.md

 # OPlus image utilities #

 ### Prerequisites ###
+- JDK 8+
 - Linux running kernel 5.4 or up (check with `uname -r`)
 - I suggest not to use WSL as it has disabled SELinux and doesn't have erofs support by default.

 ### OPlus rebuild script ###
-- Run all of these tasks at once, it batch converts the oplus erofs images to ext4, then moves the ext4 images to the output (ext4) folder and runs both merger scripts.
+- (NEW!)
+This runs all needed scripts for oplus image conversion and merging.
 Usage:
 `
 sudo ./oplus-rebuild.sh